Caidora/Buff163TradeupFinder/README.md

 ## Installation

-Clone the repository and then use the example calls under ##usage or in exampleCall.py
+Clone the repository and then use the example calls under Usage or in exampleCall.py

 ```bash
 git clone https://github.com/Caidora/Buff163TradeupFinder